-- Checksum (16 bits): covers the segment plus a pseudo header.
-Includes the following fields from IP header: source and dest adr, protocol, segment length.
-Protects from IP misdelivery. - Urgent pointer (16 bits): Points to the byte following urgent data.
-Lets receiver know how much data it should deliver right away out-of-band. - Options (variable):
+- □ Checksum (16 bits): covers the segment plus a pseudo-header.
+Includes the following fields from the IP header: source and dest adr, protocol, and segment length.
+Protects from IP misdelivery. - □ Urgent pointer (16 bits): Points to the byte following urgent data.
+It Lets the receiver knows how much data it should deliver right away out-of-band. - Options (variable):

-Max segment size (does not include TCP header, default 536 bytes), Window scale factor, Selective Ack permitted, Timestamp, No-Op, End-of-options
+Max segment size (does not include TCP header, default 536 bytes), Window scale factor, Selective Ack permitted, Timestamp, No-Op, End-of-options.

-Should we assume max segment size is 536 bytes if it comes up in the future?

-Yes, iff not specified.
-Iff =If and only if

-Why is 536 bytes default MSS?
+- ☐ Should we assume the max segment size is 536 bytes if it comes up in the future? - Yes, iff not specified.
+Iff =If and only if - ☐ Why is 536 bytes default MSS?
 Can it be more?

 MSS can be any number.
-To allow

-512-byte blocks, they selected 536

-which includes the application

-header.
-9K and 64K are

-commonly used since file sizes are
+To allow 512-byte blocks, they selected 536, which includes the application header.
+9K and 64K are commonly used since file sizes are now large.

-now large.

-Could you clarify why the TCP

-header has so many fields?
-Are all
+- ☐ Could you clarify why the TCP header has so many fields?
+Are all of them needed?